Plombo/vcromclaim/README.md

 Credits
 -------
 * [Bryan Cain](https://github.com/Plombo) - author of vcromclaim
+* [JanErikGunnar](https://github.com/JanErikGunnar) - fixed a number of bugs and
+  added compatibility with Famicom FDS, TurboGrafx CD, and some Neo Geo games.
 * [hcs](http://hcs64.com) - author of C decompression code for Huf8, LZH8, and
   romchu, all of which I (Bryan) ported to Python for vcromextract.
 * [Hector Martin (marcan)](http://marcansoft.com/blog) - original author of the